Self-Service Password Reset (SSPR): How to It Works & How to Enable It

 • Technical hurdles: Less tech-savvy users may struggle with setting up and maintaining authenticator apps, leading them to call the helpdesk for assistance.

 Nametag employs a multi-faceted approach to identity verification that goes above and beyond traditional authentication methods.
-Our secure self-service account recovery solution, Nametag Autopilot, leverages a unique combination of mobile cryptography, device telemetry, facial biometrics and proprietary AI models to shut down critical attack vectors like injection attacks.
+Our secure self-service password reset solution, Nametag Autopilot, leverages a unique combination of cryptography, biometrics and AI to prevent the use of AI-generated deepakes.
 Moreover, our unique ability to adapt to changes such as device switches or name changes represents a significant improvement in user experience.

 Secure your helpdesk against social engineering and impersonators.